Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'DisableAllFog' - As it says on the tin.

  - 'ShowSummitClouds' - Controls if rain clouds appear in the summit.
+NOTE: Will not trigger if the mod detects Summit Reborn is installed.

  - 'RainToSnowConversion' - If cold enough, and in fall or spring, this is the chance rain will become snow.